 When employers face financial difficulty, they may purchase less insurance or if self-insured, set aside less money to pay claims.
 All medical professionals should monitor what protections their employer provides.

-Who is insured by the medical malpractice insurance policy?
+Who is insured by the medical malpractice policy?

 Most policies written in the standard insurance market automatically provide coverage for some or all of a practice's or facility's staff as either insureds or additional insureds.
 Physicians, dentists, chiropractors, and podiatrists are typically excluded from this “free” coverage and must be listed as a named insured on the policy.

-Does medical malpractice insurance provide coverage for medical director duties?
+Does medical malpractice provide coverage for medical director duties?

 Most policies provide coverage for medical directors if the entity, such as a corporation or limited liability company, is a named insured on the policy.
 A separate medical director policy may be needed if providing medical director services for a practice or facility whose insurance does not automatically provide this protection.